We suggest that you start with our Privacy Commitment, which provides a summary of our customer privacy practices.

 We have learned from our customers that sometimes you just want the big picture, while other times you may want more details or examples of how a policy or process works.
 For this reason, we have structured this Privacy Commitment in layers.
 Importantly, both our Privacy Code and Privacy Commitment reflect the requirements of Canada's applicable privacy legislation, including the Personal Information Protection and Electronic Documents Act, applicable Canadian Radio-Television and Telecommunications Commission (CRTC) privacy regulations, and our own continuing commitment to customer privacy.
 The bottom line is that we want you to understand the purposes for which we collect, use and disclose personal information about our customers.
 The following is a summary of our privacy practices.

-1 In this Privacy Commitment, the words "we", "us", "our" or "TELUS" refer to TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time, including those subsidiaries or divisions that carry on business under the names TELUS, TELUS Communications, TELUS Mobility, TELUS Quebec, Koodo, Public Mobile and PC Mobile, but not including TELUS Health.
+1 In this Privacy Commitment, the words "we", "us", "our" or "TELUS" refer to TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time, including those subsidiaries or divisions that carry on business under the names TELUS, TELUS Communications, TELUS Mobility, TELUS Québec, TELUS Retail Ltd., Koodo, Public Mobile and PC Mobile, but not including TELUS Health, TELUS Sourcing Solutions Inc. or TELUS Health and Payment Solutions or TELUS International (Cda) Inc..
 The words "we" and "TELUS" do not include independent dealers and distributors of TELUS products and services.

 2 The TELUS Privacy Code and this Commitment do not limit the collection, use or disclosure by TELUS of information that is publicly available.
-This includes: (a) a customer's name, address, telephone number, and email address, when listed in a directory or available through directory assistance; and (b) other information about the customer that is publicly available and is specified by regulation pursuant to the Personal Information Protection and Electronic Documents Act or other applicable legislation.
-The TELUS Privacy Commitment and Code do not apply to information regarding TELUS corporate customers.
+This includes: (a) a customer’s name, address, telephone number, and email address, when listed in a directory or available through directory assistance; and (b) other information about the customer that is publicly available and is specified by regulation pursuant to the Personal Information Protection and Electronic Documents Act or other applicable legislation.
+The TELUS Privacy Commitment and Code do not apply to personal information created by, or collected from or on behalf of TELUS’ (including TELUS Health’s) business customers and their employees or contractors receiving TELUS services under corporate customer agreements.
 However, such information is protected by other TELUS policies and practices and through contractual arrangements.
 The TELUS Privacy Code and the privacy practices described in this Commitment are subject to the provisions of all applicable legislation and regulations.

 3 The definitions set out in the TELUS Privacy Code apply to this Commitment.